 First, collaboration is not about consensus.
 I’ve written earlier how important it is not to confuse collaboration with consensus.
 While we like it when the product team is in agreement on the best course of action, we do not insist on this.
+Similarly, collaboration is not about democracy.
 Rather, we depend on the expertise of each member of the product team.
 Generally speaking, if the tech lead feels a specific architecture is called for, we defer to the tech lead.
 If the designer feels a specific user experience is called for, we defer to the designer.
 Occasionally there will be conflicts and judgement calls, and normally we’ll run a test to resolve.

 Second, collaboration is not about artifacts.
 Many product managers think their job is to produce some form of document capturing “requirements,” or at the least, they are there to write user stories.
 It is true that sometimes we need to create artifacts (especially when team members are remote), but that is certainly not how we collaborate.
 In fact, these artifacts more often get in the way of actual collaboration.